ghubliming/news-factchecker-mcp/README.md

 # News Fact-Checker MCP Server

-A Model Context Protocol (MCP) server for automated fact-checking of news headlines using web search and Google Gemini AI.
-This project exposes a tool for verifying the factual accuracy of news claims, suitable for integration with Claude Desktop, the MCP CLI, and other MCP-compatible clients.
+A Model Context Protocol (MCP) server for automated fact-checking of news headlines and retrieving trending news topics using web search and Google Gemini AI.
+This project exposes tools for verifying the factual accuracy of news claims and for aggregating trending topics, suitable for integration with Claude Desktop, the MCP CLI, and other MCP-compatible clients.

 ---

 ## Features

 - **Fact-check news headlines** using real-time web search and Gemini AI analysis
+- **Trending topics aggregation**: Get the latest trending news by region (local/India/international)
 - **Structured verdicts**: TRUE, FALSE, PARTIALLY_TRUE, UNVERIFIED, MISLEADING
 - **Evidence summary** and confidence score
+- **Professional, detailed reporting**
 - **Easy integration** with Claude Desktop, MCP CLI, and other clients

 ---